asynts/pico-os/README.md

     Example.elf
     Example.elf
     ~~~

-  - In BSB we had the issue that context switches were not syncronized which
-    caused issues sometimes.
-Ensure that context switching is properly
-    syncronized.

   - Free loaded executables; we already free stacks of threads we should do
     this for executables too.